Best Gluten-Free Sit-Down Restaurants on Maui – HOP to it

 Sansei (Kapalua, Kihei)

-Now that you’ve seen our list of favorite sit-down gluten-free restaurants, tell us where you like to go by hitting us up on Twitter: @HIOceanProject and Instagram: @hawaiioceanproject.
+Now that you’ve seen our list of favorite sit-down gluten-free restaurants, tell us where you like to go in the comments below or by hitting us up on Twitter: @HIOceanProject and Instagram: @hawaiioceanproject.